Autism & Perfectionism

-It’s okay to make them - not just okay, but expected.
-Learning is a gradual process, and making errors is just a part of that.
-If your kids are perfectionists, try listing out the steps they need to take to learn a new skill to reassure them that they’re not expected to know it all just yet.
-Keep visual records of their progress, so you can show them that with time and practice they're making fewer mistakes.
+Show the person that it’s not only okay to make mistakes, it’s an expected part of learning.
+Try listing the steps they need to take to learn a new skill to reassure them that they’re not expected to be perfect immediately.
+Keep visual records of their progress, so they can see how they’ve improved.

 Reduce the stress

-Never laugh at their mistakes or those of other people.
-Be patient with their anxiety about making a mistake and the need to correct them - let them use pencil or a computer to write with so errors are easier to fix, and allow plenty of time.
-Give space to vent frustration away from the work that they’re doing, so it doesn’t get destroyed.
-Be mindful that obsessing over their mistakes might make them want to isolate themselves socially - don’t force them to participate, and explain that nobody thinks badly about them because of the mistake.
+Be patient with their anxiety about making a mistake, and the need to correct them.
+Using pencil or a computer to write with makes errors easier to fix.
+Give space to vent frustration away from the work that they’re doing so it doesn’t get destroyed.

 Introduce some grey